digitranslab/jumpstart/docs/docs/app-builder/query-panel.md

 ### Transformation

 Queries can be enhanced with transformations to modify the query results.
-ToolJet supports transformations using two programming languages: JavaScript & Python.
+JumpStart supports transformations using two programming languages: JavaScript & Python.
 Refer to the detailed documentation on **[Transformations](/docs/tutorial/transformations)** for more information.

 <img className="screenshot-full" src="/img/v2-beta/app-builder/querypanel/newui2/transform-v2.png" alt="Query Editor" style={{marginBottom:'15px'}}/>